 Each server can host 100 instances at least, and 200 on average.
 As the system reaches capacity, new servers are spun up to ensure scale.
 This application is run headless, meaning it produces no graphics to save on system resources.
 Instead, when the engine renders the scene it is transformed into SceneGraph components and serialized to the Roku.
 This is very similar to how a web server produces HTML to send to a browser.

 When this information is received, it is decompressed and turned into the app that the developer intended to display.
 At this point, the components are totally local and the user can interact with them normally.
 When a user makes a selection, the event is forwarded to the server.
 This is comparable to clicking a link in a web browser.
 The input is processed and the new result is sent back to the client.
 If the change is small enough, the result can be patched into the scene rather than re-writing the description entirely.
 We call this technique sub-tree updating.

 One side effect of this technique is that it introduces latency between the user’s click and the resulting update to the screen.
-On average this latency is roughly a two-second delay, similar to clicking on a link in a web browser.
+On average this latency is roughly comparable to clicking on a link in a web browser.

 Add Roku to Your Platform Strategy

 It’s been an interesting R&D journey getting here, but we’re happy with the result.
 As of today, our Roku solution can scale to 1 000 000+ concurrent users and has performed for major events, such as the Super Bowl and March Madness.
 It is also under continuous improvement, with the latest optimizations squeezing an additional 2 times the number of engine instances per VM while also employing techniques such as serializing and hibernating the app during long periods of video playback.

 Working with Redbox has been another milestone.
 Using our solution, they have become the industry’s first-ever Roku app to run entirely on React Native.

 There has never been a better time to start writing an app with React Native for Roku on You.i Engine One.
 If you’re interested in a trial, click here for more information.